yeokm1/coders-dvorak-regular-keypad/README.md

 ###Windows

 1) Install the [Microsoft Keyboard Layout Creator](https://msdn.microsoft.com/en-us/goglobal/bb964665.aspx)
 2) Open the `.klc` file you wish to modify.
+I can't seem to view the keypad in MKLC though.

 You should see something like this:

 ![Screen](images/windows-prod-dvorak-main.png)